 - The role of time management and scheduling in recovery

 What is the average length of stay for intensive outpatient treatment?

 The average length of stay for an intensive outpatient program is 12-16 weeks.
-After this, the client will enter a maintenance phase, better known as outpatient treatment that can last for a few months.
+After this, the client will enter a maintenance phase, also known as outpatient treatment.

 AKUA Mind and Body understands the financial burdens that addiction and mental health treatment can have on an individual and their family.
 As a result, AKUA works closely with most HMO, EPO and PPO insurance plans including AmeriHealth, Humana, Allcare Health, Highmark, UPMC Health Plan and are In-Network with Anthem Blue Cross, Aetna, Cigna, Health Net, Blue Cross/Blue Shield, Magellen, HMC Health Works, Tricare, Western Health Advantage, Prime, Multi Plan, Triwest.

 The specialists at AKUA Drug treatment Newport Beach believe in treating the individual as a whole, rather than treating the diagnosis.
 Each client has unique treatment timeline involving a collaborative effort from every member of the treatment team.